-Acknowledgment is hereby made of the Plans and Specifications: the following Addenda received since issuance of the original bid bond, cashiers or certified check on Bank, for Turnpike Authority and the undersigned sho security required by the Maine Turnpike Au- time fixed therein, an amount of money equ Proposal for the Contract awarded to the undersigned sho Bank, for The performance of said Work und specified in Subsection 107.1. er this Contract will be completed during the time my (our) failure to complete the Work within Authority liquidated damages in the amount rtnership/Corporation under the laws of the State of the • (SEAL) Affix Corporate Seal (SEAL) or Power of Attorney Where Applicable (SEAL) By: Its:
+Acknowledgment is hereby made of the Plans and Specifications: the following Addenda received since issuance of the original bid bond, cashiers or certified check on Bank, for Turnpike Authority and the undersigned sho security required by the Maine Turnpike Au- time fixed therein, an amount of money equ Proposal for the Contract awarded to the undersigned sho ould fail to execute a Contract with, and furnish the athority as set forth in the Specifications, within the lal to Five (5%) Percent of the Total Amount of the dersigned, but not less than \$500.00, obtained out of teck, shall become the property of the Maine Turnpike The performance of said Work und specified in Subsection 107.1. er this Contract will be completed during the time e of this Contract and that I (we) will, in the event of the time limit named above, pay to Maine Turnpike or amounts stated in the Specifications. rtnership/Corporation under the laws of the State of at, (SEAL) Affix Corporate Seal (SEAL) or Power of Attorney Where Applicable (SEAL) By: Its: